Haldwani: Founding and 19th century

 Ironworks in Kaladhungi at the turn of 1862/1863.

 In 1816, after the British defeated Gorkhas, and gained control of Kumaon by the Treaty of Sugauli, Gardner was appointed the Commissioner of Kumaon.
 Later George William Traill took over as Commissioner and renamed Halduvani as Haldwani in 1834.
 Though British records suggest that the place was established in 1834, as a mart for hill people who visited the Bhabhar (Himalayan foothills) region, during the cold season.
 The township, formerly located in Mota Haldu, had only thatched houses.
 Brick-houses began to be built only after 1850.
 The first English middle school was established in 1831.

 During the Indian Rebellion of 1857, Haldwani was briefly seized by the rebels of Rohilkhand, soon martial law was declared in the region by Sir Henry Ramsay (the Commissioner of Kumaon), and by 1858, the region was cleared of the rebels.
 The Rohillas, who were accused of attacking Haldwani, were hanged by the British at Phansi Gadhera in Nainital.
 Later, Ramsay connected Nainital with Kathgodam by road in 1882.
 In 1883–84, the railway track was laid between Bareilly and Kathgodam.
 The first train arrived at Haldwani from Lucknow on 24 April 1884.

 Before the formation of Nainital district in 1891, it was part of the Kumaon district, which was later renamed Almora district.
 The Town Act was implemented here in 1885 and Haldwani was declared a municipality on 1 February 1897.
-The Tehsil office was opened here in 1899, when it became the tehsil headquarters of the Bhabhar, one of four divisions of the Nainital district, and included 4 towns and 511 villages; and had a combined population of 93,445 (1901), spread over 1,279 sq. miles.
+The Tehsil office was opened here in 1899, when it became the tehsil headquarters of the Bhabar, one of four divisions of the Nainital district, and included 4 towns and 511 villages; and had a combined population of 93,445 (1901), spread over 1,279 sq. miles.